 The annual General Counsel’ Roundtable will bring together the heads of the legal departments of International Financial Institutions (IFIs) in an interactive format to discuss issues of common interest.
 General Counsel of other IFIs will be contacted to suggest possible topics for the Roundtable.
 There was an open session and a closed session, together adding up to one half day of discussions.
 In parallel, other representatives of IFIs will address topics that are most relevant to their organizations and their work.

 WORLD BANK GROUP DAY

 World Bank Group day is specifically reserved for lawyers working in the World Bank Group, and will be devoted to issues of specific interest to them, including operational issues, institutional dynamics, and the role of the new Global Practice Groups.

 To maximize learning outcomes, LJD Week 2014 experimented with a variety of new formats.
 These include:

 - Experts on Call: practical guidance on law or justice reform projects.
 Participants can be invited to ask pertinent technical questions in one-on-one 15 minute sessions.

 - Master Class: highly interactive workshops run by a trained facilitator and a seasoned expert allows experts to communicate experiential knowledge and know-how.

-- TED-style talks: a series of informative, inspiring, energetic, 18-minute talks on “burning topics,” innovations, and personal challenges faced in engaging clients, or shaping change on the ground.
+- TED-Style Talk: a series of informative, inspiring, energetic, 18-minute talks on “burning topics,” innovations, and personal challenges faced in engaging clients, or shaping change on the ground.